LNG carrier: Reliquefaction and boil-off

 In order to facilitate transport, natural gas is cooled down to approximately −163 °C at atmospheric pressure, at which point the gas condenses to a liquid.
 The tanks on board an LNG carrier effectively function as giant thermoses to keep the liquid gas cold during storage.
 No insulation is perfect, however, and so the liquid is constantly boiling during the voyage.

 According to WGI, on a typical voyage an estimated 0.1–0.25% of the cargo converts to gas each day, depending on the efficiency of the insulation and the roughness of the voyage.
 In a typical 20-day voyage, anywhere from 2–6% of the total volume of LNG originally loaded may be lost.

-Normally an LNG tanker is powered by steam turbines with boilers.
-These boilers are dual fuel and can run on either methane or oil or a combination of both.
+Normally, an LNG tanker is powered by steam turbines with dual fuel boilers that can run on methane, ammonia, or bunker oil.
 The gas produced in boil off is traditionally diverted to the boilers and used as a fuel for the vessel.
 Before this gas is used in the boilers, it must be warmed up to roughly 20 °C by using the gas heaters.
 The gas is either fed into the boiler by tank pressure or it is increased in pressure by the Low Duty compressors.

 What fuel the vessel runs on is dependent on many factors which include the length of the voyage, desire to carry a heel for cooldown, price of oil versus price of LNG, and port demands for cleaner exhaust.

 There are three basic modes available:

 Minimum boil-off/maximum oil: In this mode tank pressures are kept high to reduce boil off to a minimum and the majority of energy comes from the fuel oil.
 This maximises the amount of LNG delivered but does allow tank temps to rise due to lack of evaporation.
 The high cargo temps can cause storage problems and offloading problems.